rspamd/docs.rspamd.com/blog/2025-10-18-incident-disclosure.md

 - We are reviewing our hosting provider relationship and will migrate to a more robust and responsive provider to avoid future interruptions.
 - Public access to some Rspamd services will remain suspended until a solution that meets both our standards and availability requirements is fully in place.

+## ✅ Positive Update

+Due to the generous support from many companies and individuals who are eager to support the project, we expect the **public fuzzy service to be back online in approximately one week**.
+We are grateful for the community's overwhelming response and commitment to keeping Rspamd services available.

 ## Conclusion

 This episode highlights the critical importance of technical nuance and responsive incident handling in the infrastructure supporting public open source projects.